-Prerequisite Courses (Must be taken prior to the application closing with a "C" or better)
+Prerequisite Courses (Must be taken prior to the start of the program with a "C" or better)

 - HP-110 Medical Terminology - BI-120 Intro to Human Anatomy & Physiology or BI-231, BI-232, & BI-233 demonstrate writing and math competencies.
 Please reach out to your academic advisor for additional information.
 These courses can be met by placement tests - please meet with an academic advisor prior to applying).